ShMcK/Angular2-Meteor-Demos/performance-tests/README.md

 	Items.find({}, { limit: selected });

+Each rendered item has 9 keys & an index value.

 ##### Results

-I'll put a graph of the speed results at the bottom.
+I'll put a graph of the speed results at the bottom, with performance summaries along the way.
 Can you feel the suspense?

 Test your expectations and rank the three in your mind.
-You might be surprised.
+You might be surprised by the results.

-## 2. Elegance

-### Blaze
+### 1. Blaze

 **Version**: Blaze 2.12.1